Erastuskanyatta/working-with-the-database/index.md

 When you click enter you should have the following output;
 ![database](maria.png)

-In the above diagram, it means that your now  working on MariaDatabase.
+In the above diagram, it means that your now  working on the MariaDatabase.

 The next thing to do is to create a Database.
-Lets create a database called school.
+Lets create a Database called school.
 Do to this, type;
 ```bash
 create database school;
 ```